From the Village to the City

 From the Village to the City (Köyden İndim Şehire) is a 1974 Turkish comedy film directed by Ertem Eğilmez.
-It tells the misadventurous story of four brothers who following their discovery of buried treasure head towards the city Ankara and hilariously unlucky events befall them.
+It tells the misadventurous story of four brothers who following their discovery of buried treasure head towards the city of Ankara, where hilariously unlucky events befall them.
 The movie functions as a sequel to a previous movie named Salak Milyoner starred by the same cast of "brothers".